simongreene02/concepts/src/main/java/com/greatworksinc/concepts/towerofhanoi/README.md

-Two classes are needed, one representing the peg, and the other representing the rung.
+Two classes are needed, one representing the peg, and the other representing the disc.

 ## Rung
 #### Attributes